Checkpoint Docs

 curl -X GET https://kya.vouched.id/api/v1/bouncer/projects/{projectId}/config \

-The response includes all tool configurations, enabling dynamic enforcement without redeployment.
+The response embeds all tool configurations at config.toolProtection.tools, enabling dynamic enforcement without redeployment.

 Next Steps